fr / en

 Lecture-performance

-This lecture introduces an ongoing investigation about the grave of Swiss writer Alice Rivaz (1901-1998), located at cimetière des Rois.
+This lecture-performance introduces an ongoing investigation about the grave of Swiss writer Alice Rivaz (1901-1998), located at cimetière des Rois.

-Alternating narration, readings and sound extracts, this piece dialogues with the thought of an author particularly attentive to the social and political issues of her time, but who deliberately chose to neglect the major historical figures and events, rather focusing on the narratives and aspirations of the Voiceless.
+Alternating narration, readings and sound extracts, this piece dialogues with the thought of an author particularly attentive to the social and political issues of her time, but who deliberately chose to shift the focus from the dominant historical figures and events, rather paying attention to the narratives and aspirations of the Voiceless.

 >>